LevanceWam/UDSA2/README.md

 <h2 id=section1>Heaps</h2>

 <p>Heaps are another type of binary tree.
 Heaps have many applications that are used in sorting.
-They're used in many graph algorithms and other things.</p>
+They're used in many graph algorithms and other things.
+They can aslo be referred to as complete trees.</p>

 <p>A heap is a special type of tree with 2 properties.
 The first property is that it is a complete tree which means that every level, expect potentially the last level is completely filled, and the level are filled from left to the right.
 This leaves us with a completed tree because every level is completely filled with nodes.</p>